ProvableHQ/welcome/documentation/testnet/getting_started/01_installation.md

 ### Interfacing with a running node

 By default, snarkOS runs a JSON-RPC server to allow external interfacing with the Aleo network.
-Documentation of the RPC endpoints can be found [here](../rpc/concepts/rpc_server)